suit-wg/manifest-spec/draft-ietf-suit-manifest-03.md

 6. Verify image(s)
 7. Load image(s)
 8. Run image(s)

-If verification and running is implemented in bootloader, then the

 When multiple manifests are used for an update, each manifest's steps occur in a lockstep fashion; all manifests have dependency resolution performed before any manifest performs a payload fetch, etc.